jwarz/data-scientists-tools/intermediate_importing_data_in_r/readme.md

     ## 1               open and crush avocado. add shrimps. perfect starter.
     ## 2 nachos. add tomato sauce, minced meat and cheese. oven for 10 mins.
     ## 3                              just eat an apple. simply and healthy.

+Nice!
+To make sure you understood SQL’s `SELECT` - `FROM` - `WHERE` syntax, let’s practice some more.

 ## Query tweater (3)